martysama0134/how-to-general/freebsd-tips/mysql-things.md

 _Note: in the command it's specified mysql 5.5, but you can use the version you want._

-_Note2: in Mysql 8.0, inside `/usr/local/etc/mysql/my.cnf`, comment with "#" the parameter line `bind-address = 127.0.0.1` to enable non-localhost connections!_
+_Note2: in MySQL 8.0, inside `/usr/local/etc/mysql/my.cnf`, comment with "#" the parameter line `bind-address = 127.0.0.1` to enable non-localhost connections!_

 --------------------------------------------------------------------------------
 # Default root password